CFIA-NCFAD/nf-virontus/docs/output.md

 **Output files:**

-* `tvc/`
-  * `${sample}/`
+* `variants/`
-    * `tvc-outdir`: TVC output directory
-      * `*-small_variants.vcf`: SNPs, MNPs and small indels detected by TVC in TMAP read alignment.
-      * `*-small_variants_filtered.vcf`: Small variants that were filtered out (TVC help unclear what this file is supposed to contain).
-      * `depth.txt`: Read alignment depth at reference sequence positions as determined by TVC.
-      * `tvc_metrics.json`: JSON file with basic transition/transversion (Ts/Tv) stats.
-      * `indel_assembly.vcf`: *De novo* assembly of large indels detected by TVC with SPAdes.
-This VCF file should typically contain no variants.
-      * `black_listed.vcf`: Variants detected that are "black listed" (i.e. variants that one wishes to ignore).
-This file should be empty in most cases.
-    * `*-tvc-postprocessed.bam`: Post-processed TVC output BAM file for debugging purposes.
-    * `*-tvc-postprocessed.bam`: Post-processed TVC output BAM index file.
+  * `${sample}.vcf`: Unfiltered VCF output from Medaka and Longshot.
-    * `*-mash_screen-top_ref.fasta`: Top reference genome sequence FASTA selected by Mash screen.
+  * `*.{fa,fasta}`: Reference genome FASTA

 ## Variant Filtering

-Variants detected by [Medaka] are normalized and filtered by [Bcftools][] by allele fraction for the subset that qualify as minor or major variants.
+Variants detected by [Medaka] are normalized and filtered with [Bcftools][] by allele fraction for the subset that qualify as minor or major variants (default: 0.25 and 0.75 allele fraction).
 Bcftools is also used to report the number of SNPs, MNPs and indels detected as well as transitions/transversions (Ts/Tv).
 Bcftools statistics are reported in the MultiQC report general stats table.

 By default, the minimum allele fraction (AF) or frequency an alternate allele must be observed is 0.25, otherwise the allele is discarded from downstream analysis.